fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ## Detect the value of drum-type meter

-Run `drum_meter_reader.py` to read the value of the drum-type meter and send it to an MQTT Broker.
+Run `drum_meter_reader.py` to read the value of the drum-type meter and send it to an MQTT broker.

 ```sh
 $ python3 drum_meter_reader.py